Condor Ferries

 54% of solo female travelers recommend Europe as the best destination for their first solo trip.

-81% of solo female travellers are over 45 years old.
+81% of solo female travelers are over 45 years old.

 13% are aged between 35-44, 6% between 25-34 & 1% are 18-24.

-27% of women have said they would consider taking a holiday by themselves.
+27% of women said they would consider taking a vacation by themselves.

 'Solo female travel' returns more than 45 million results on Google.

-72% of American women like to take trips solo.
+72% of American women like to take solo trips.

 55% of solo travel searches in the UK are made by women, specifically ages 25-34 who live in London.

-73% of travel agents found that female travellers embark on more solo trips than males.
+73% of travel agents found that female travelers embark on more solo trips than males.

-59% of women solo travellers would go alone again within the next 12 months.
+59% of female solo travelers would go alone again within the next 12 months.

 54% of British females are more likely to take trips alone than they were five years ago.